rohinibarla/rohinibarla.github.io/_posts/2022-07-29-kalabhairava-ashtakam.md

   </figcaption>
 </figure>

 Kalabhairava Ashtakam is one of Adi Shankaracharya’s most profound compositions, extolling the virtues of Kalabhairava – a fearsome and terrible form of Shiva.
-Here is the complete chant along with its lyrics and meanings.
+Here is the complete chant along with its lyrics.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/sfdQwmgaS1M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>